rafkhan/raspberry-pi_btc-ticker/README.md

 I find myself checking it every few minutes when I am home, which could be a good or bad thing.

 Ideas for future expansion include;
 	- Change display color based on market uptick/downtick.
-	- Dimming backlight
+	- Dimming backlight during certain timeslots (While the human is sleeping)
 	- Recovery from dropped wireless connection / API call failure.
 	- Support for LTC + other altcoin price tickers (Controllable by button press)
 	- Sound notification based on adjustable thresholds.